Holochains for

 Breakthroughs in shared data integrity enable new social, political, and organizational patterns with less tendencies toward corruption that emerge from power imbalances involved with selective parties controlling data, information, and protocols.

-We believe Holochains are one of these breakthroughs, because they take a different approach to ensuring the integrity of shared data.
-Instead of being built on top of cryptographic tokens they are organized around cryptographic validation of people (peers) validated against an immutable cryptographic record of those peers actions.
+Holochain take a different approach to ensuring the integrity of shared data.
+Instead of being built on top of cryptographic tokens/coins, they validate actions of agents/people/peers as each agent records an immutable cryptographic history of their actions to a hashchain.

 This change allows us to manage data integrity without the massive overhead of computing consensus on a global ledger.
 Our monotonic, validating, graph DHT (distributed hash table) achieves eventual consistency while only allowing valid data to propagate and holding everyone accountable for their actions.